-- Start reading potty books and talking about going potty on the big potty.
+- Start reading potty books and talking about going potty in the big potty.

-- Have them sit on the potty during natural transition times (before and after meals, before and after a nap, before diaper changes, before bath time).
+- Have them sit on the potty during natural transition times (before and after meals, before and after naps, before diaper changes, before bath time).

 What to do during training: